By: Shayne Prinsloo

 - Match weight to depth quickly

-- Be ready to switch to dries/dry-dropper when fish lift
+- Switch to dries or dry-dropper when fish lift

 When to Switch to Indicator Nymphing

-Indicator rigs are a tool — not a competitor.
-On the Vaal, they shine when you need long drifts in slow glides, or when wind + distance makes tight-line control unrealistic.
+Indicator rigs shine when you need long drifts in slow glides, or when wind and distance make tight-line control unrealistic.

 - Floating line → 9–12ft leader → 4X–5X tippet